tinode/webapp/README.md

 ## Translations

 The app is fully internationalized using [Ract-Intl](https://github.com/yahoo/react-intl).
 You can add a translation for your favorite language by sending a pull request with a json file with translated strings.
-As an example, take a look at [English]() and [Russian]().
+As an example, take a look at [English](/src/i18n/en.json) and [Russian](/src/i18n/ru.json) translations.

 ## Missing functionality